jakvbs/codex-mcp-rs/README.md

 ### Optional Parameters

-- `cd` (string): Working directory path.
-If omitted or empty, the server uses its current working directory.
-- `SESSION_ID` (string): Resume a previous session for multi-turn conversations (maps to Codex `thread_id`).
+- `SESSION_ID` (string): Resume a previously started Codex session for multi-turn conversations.
+Use exactly the `SESSION_ID` value returned from an earlier `codex` tool call (typically a UUID).
+If omitted, a new session is created.
+Do not pass custom labels here.
 - `image` (array of strings): One or more image file paths to attach to the initial prompt.
-Paths may be absolute or relative to `cd` (or the current working directory when `cd` is omitted).
-Each valid image is passed through to Codex CLI as a separate `--image <path>` argument.
+Paths may be absolute or relative; each valid image is passed through to Codex CLI as a separate `--image <path>` argument.

 ## Configuration (JSON)